Skip to content

 Running a seed node

-A seed node serves the chain to new peers but doesn't mine.
-Useful for:
+A seed node serves the chain to new peers without mining.
+Use cases:

 • Running infrastructure (block explorers, indexers, dApps) without reward incentives